kdoore/CS2335-Gitbook/branching_narrative_-_structure.md

 # Branching Narrative
 A major project in this course will be the design and construction of a branching narrative game.
 There are a wide variety of media that we can consider as having the structure of a branching narrative game, such as Interactive Fiction, Create Your Own Adventure, Visual Novel, Game Book, and others.

+###Interactive Fiction: Designed Experience
+>If you're going to have a complicated story you must work to a map;
+otherwise you'll never make a map of it afterwards.
+{ J. R. R. Tolkien (1892-1973)

 ###Storytelling as Modeling:
 Chris Crawford, In his book: Interactive Storytelling: